 The Greer community is home to several large international companies, for which CPW provides many utility services.
 Thanks to planning and careful investment, our system has the capacity to serve the existing and new companies that call Greer home.
 Together with Greer Development Corporation and the City of Greer, CPW works to attract new companies to our area.
 As a partner in economic development, we ensure that our community has the necessary capacity for prospective businesses.
-If you’re interested in our system and need capacity information, please give our engineering department a call at 864.848.5500 or send us an email to firstname.lastname@example.org
+If you’re interested in our system and need capacity information, please give our engineering department a call at 864.848.5500 or send us an email to firstname.lastname@example.org.
+We’re happy to discuss your needs and what CPW can deliver.

 We operate a 24 MGD water plant, averaging about 9 million gallons of daily output.
 Our water sources are Lake Robinson and Lake Cunningham which combine for over 1200 acres of surface water.
 Our system is primarily within the City limits of Greer.